The Borel Ramsey properties for countable Borel equivalence relations: Proof of the Main Theorem

-In view of Lemma~\ref{lem:strongweak} we will not distinguish between the properties $E\rightarrow_B (E)^n_k$ and $E\rightarrow^*_B(E)^n_k$ in the remaining discussions.
 Next we note that the Borel Ramsey properties are preserved by infinite complete sections.

 \begin{lemma} Let $X$ be a standard Borel space and $E$ be an aperiodic, countable Borel equivalence relation on $X$.
 Let $n,k>1$ be integers.
-Then the following are equivalent: \begin{enumerate} \item[(i)] The Borel Ramsey property $E\rightarrow_B (E)^n_k$ holds; \item[(ii)] For every Borel infinite complete section $Y\subseteq X$, $F\rightarrow_B(F)^n_k$ holds, where $F=E\!\upharpoonright\!
-Y$; \item[(iii)] There is a Borel infinite complete section $Y\subseteq X$ so that $F\rightarrow_B (F)^n_k$ holds, where $F=E\!\upharpoonright\!
-Y$. \end{enumerate} \end{lemma} \begin{proof} The direction (ii)$\Rightarrow$(iii) is trivial.
-To see (iii)$\Rightarrow$(i) it suffices to note that a Borel infinite complete section of a Borel infinite complete section is still a Borel infinite complete section.
+Then the following are equivalent: \begin{enumerate} \item[(a)] The Borel Ramsey property $E\rightarrow_B (E)^n_k$ holds; \item[(b)] For every Borel infinite complete section $Y\subseteq X$, $F\rightarrow_B(F)^n_k$ holds, where $F=E\!\upharpoonright\!
+Y$; \item[(c)] There is a Borel infinite complete section $Y\subseteq X$ so that $F\rightarrow_B (F)^n_k$ holds, where $F=E\!\upharpoonright\!
+Y$. \end{enumerate} \end{lemma} \begin{proof} The direction (b)$\Rightarrow$(c) is trivial.
+To see (c)$\Rightarrow$(a) it suffices to note that a Borel infinite complete section of a Borel infinite complete section is still a Borel infinite complete section.